gaps-closure/gaps-closure.github.io/docs/Java/01-overview.md

 The CLOSURE compiler toolchain interprets annotation directives and performs program analysis of the annotated program and produces a correct-by-construction partition if feasible.
-CLOSURE automatically generates and inserts serialization, marshalling, and remote-procedure call code for cross-domain interactions between the program partitions.
+CLOSURE automatically generates and inserts serialization, marshaling, and remote-procedure call code for cross-domain interactions between the program partitions.

 In this document, we describe the CLOSURE toolchain for Java programs.